uKaigo/dpygettext/README.rst

     optional arguments:
       -h, --help            show this help message and exit -o FILENAME, --output-file FILENAME
                             The output file name.
 Defaults to "messages.pot".
                             Pass "-" to write to stdout.
       -p FOLDERNAME, --output-dir FOLDERNAME
                             Output files will be placed in FOLDERNAME dir.
                             Defaults to "locales".
+      --omit-empty          Empty .pot will not be outputed.
       -k KEYWORD, --keywords KEYWORD
                             Add more keyword functions.
 Can be multiple.
       -r, --recursive       Recurse through directories passed as input.